thebytearray/libHysteria2/README.md

 # License

-This repository is based on the MIT License.
+This repository is based on the Apache 2.0 License.